 In the chemical engineering BS degree, students develop a firm and practical grasp of engineering principles and the underlying science associated with traditional and emerging chemical engineering applications.
 They also learn to tie together phenomena at small scales (micro- and nano-scale) with the behavior of systems at the macro-scale.

-From nano-scale composites, pharmaceuticals, plastics, fibers, metals, and ceramics to the development of alternative energy systems, biomedical materials and therapies, and strategies to minimize the environmental impact of technological advancements.
+A chemical engineering degree prepares you to advance nano-scale composites, pharmaceuticals, plastics, fibers, metals, and ceramics and to develop alternative energy systems, biomedical materials and therapies, and strategies that minimize the environmental impact of technological advancements.

 The minor in chemical engineering systems analysis provides students with a sophisticated understanding of the application of scientific knowledge to the solution of a vast array of practical problems in which chemistry plays a critical role.
 Students are taught the systems methodologies that chemical engineers employ to analyze and solve real world problems involving distinct chemical components, chemical reaction, multiple phases, and mass transfer.

 Application of Mathematical Modeling to Dynamic Systems – Current work is focused on the dynamics of forced convectively and absolutely unstable fluid systems, relevant to the invariant production of materials from industrial processes.
 Work also focuses dynamic surface tension measurement characterization with applications, advanced die manifold design, and the modeling of adsorption on complex materials.
 Ongoing efforts involve the coating of thin liquid films on substrates and the modeling of key elements of coating processes necessary to assure their efficacy.
 For more details on some of our mathematical modeling efforts in these and other areas, visit the Barlow/Weinstein Asymptotics and Wave Instability Group